 How Much Of Your Bankroll Should You Bet?

 What's the best way to manage you betting bankroll?
 How much should you bet on any one bet?
-Andrew takes us through the options and tells us how he determines how much money to bet.
+Today Andrew Brocker takes us through the options and tells us how he determines how much money to bet.

 There are two essential characteristics to being a successful long term sports bettor.
 The first is the ability to recognise value in a given market, and the second is how to manage your investment bankroll.
 In other words, how to optimise that value and manage risk.